Introduction:

 Travel Insurance & Emergency Contacts

-Double-check your travel insurance coverage and inform your embassy about your plans to stay in Transnistria.
+Double-check your travel insurance coverage and inform your embassy about your plans to stay in Transnistria, even for long-haul flights.
 It’s better to be prepared in case anything unexpected happens.

 Language & Communication